-If the resident transfers to another unit, the LACDA will refund the security deposit, less damages, and collect a new deposit, using the current information regarding Total Tenant Payment.
-If applicable, the resident will be informed of the new deposit amount.
+If the resident transfers to another unit or development, the LACDA will refund the security deposit 21-days following the move-out, less damages, and collect a new security deposit TTP.
+Families will be required to update their income and other information upon prior to the unit transfer.
+The resident will be informed of the new security deposit amount.